 Download and install the latest version of Google Play Services on your device.
 On a number of occasions, I have been able to fix this issue by simply installing the up-to-date version on my Android device.

 Step #1.
-Open Google Play Store app
+Open Google Play Store app on your Android device.

 Step #2.
 Tap on the menu button (looks like three lines at the top left-hand corner of the screen).